 The price will be on the lower end for small vehicles and on the upper end for larger trucks and SUVs.
 Expect to pay more at a dealership vs a good independent mechanic.

-While the timing belt itself will only cost about $30 to $60, additional parts like the water pump will add another $200 or so.
+While the timing belt kit itself will only cost about $100 to $150, additional parts like the water pump will add another $200 or so.
 Timing belts are usually purchased in kits that contain the idler pulley(s) and a replacement tensioner.
 Some even come with the water pump.

 The biggest expense will the for the labor costs since replacing a timing belt can take a few hours.
 For this reason, plan on about $600 to $800 just in labor costs.
 Unless you have at least a moderate amount of auto repair experience, you shouldn’t try to replace a timing belt yourself.
 This is one of those jobs you should let a pro handle.